 As frustrating as these tourist traps are for most foreign travelers, it’s important to remember that they are considered normal for Chinese tourists.
 In fact, I’d go so far as to say that it’s expected when you are part of a Chinese tour group.
 Most Chinese tourists love these shopping detours!

-While you may be predisposed to group travel or solo travel (a.k.a. “backpacking”) based on your own experience or budget, take a moment to understand the benefits of both.
+While you may be predisposed to tour groups or independent travel in China (a.k.a. “backpacking”) based on your own experience or budget, take a moment to understand the benefits of both.
 You might find that a mix of the two is the perfect recipe for your own China travel experience.

 Benefits of Tour Group Travel in China